eu-digital-identity-wallet/eudi-lib-jvm-openid4vp-kt/README.md

 val response: JsonObject = openId4VpOverDcApi.assembleResponse(requestObject, consensus)
 ```

-### WRP Registration Certificate Policy
+### WRP authorization using WRP Registration Certificate

-In the context of presentation authorization request resolution, library can be configured to expect a Registration Certificate to be provided
+Library allows the caller to enforce Relying Party Authorization policies based on WRPRC.
+It can be configured to expect a Registration Certificate (WRPRC)
-from the relying party as part of its authorization request.
-By doing so library will expect that the `ResolvedRequestObject.verifierInfo` array
+to be provided in the authorization request.
+By doing so it is expected that the `ResolvedRequestObject.verifierInfo` array includes a WRPRC
-includes a registration certificate as defined in 472-2 V1.2.1 and CIR 2026/1731 Annex II.
+as defined in 472-2 V1.2.1 and CIR 2026/1731 Annex II.

+> [!NOTE]
+> The authorization policy can be applied for authorization requests coming both via DC API channel or http redirects.

+> [!WARNING]
+>
+> Authorization policy based on WRPRC is only applicable to `x509_hash` client id scheme.

+> [!IMPORTANT]
+> It is **not in the scope** of the library to provide implementations of authorization policies.
+Only gives the proper means to
+> hook a policy's application to the proper point of the authorization request resolution flow.

 To configure library to expect a registration certificate a [RegistrationCertificatePolicy](src/main/kotlin/eu/europa/ec/eudi/openid4vp/Config.kt) must be provided in `OpenId4VPConfig`.
 If such
-a policy is provided, during the request object resolution step the library will:
+a policy is provided, and during the request object resolution step, the library will:
 - Extract the registration certificate from the authorization request.
 - Evaluate that the provided registration is signed by a trusted WPRRC Provider (calling `OpenId4VPConfig.registrationCertificatePolicy.trust()`)
 - Evaluate that the provided registration certificate complies with the policy provided (calling `OpenId4VPConfig.registrationCertificatePolicy.apply()`)